Who Must Have a Criminal Record Check under the Criminal Records Review Act

 Registered students in a university or college who work with children and/or vulnerable adults

-Registered students in a university or college with a practicum component involving work with children and the successful completion of which is a requirement for registration as a member of a governing body must provide a criminal record check authorization to the Criminal Records Review program.
+Registered students in a university or college with a practicum component involving working with children and/or vulnerable adults directly or having or potentially having unsupervised access to children and/or vulnerable adults must provide a criminal record check authorization to the Criminal Records Review program.
 This authorization is done (preferably) at the time the student registers with the program.

 Early Childhood Education Students